nats-io/nats.java/src/examples/java/io/nats/examples/jsmulti/README.md

-# JetStream Multi Tool Usage Notes
+# JetStream Multi Tool

-## Command Line Usage
+## Running from the Command Line

 Change into the nats.java directory, and then using gradle, build the source